 -- Katy Bohinc, Editor, TENDER OMNIBUS Preface

 In 1989 American poet Lee Ann Brown founded the internationally-esteemed Tender Buttons Press.
-Named for Gertrude Stein's classic poem, the press publishes women avant garde writers.
-In 2013, Bohinc joined Tender Buttons to help promote it's celebrated, landmark roster of women writers: six books are influential, foundational works of American poetry; four writers won Guggenheims; and one National Books Critics Circle finalist.
+Named for Gertrude Stein's classic poem, the press publishes avant garde women writers.
+In 2013, Bohinc joined Tender Buttons to help promote this celebrated, landmark roster of women writers: six books are influential, foundational works of American poetry; four writers won Guggenheims; and one National Books Critics Circle finalist.

 Thru Tender Buttons, Bohinc edited two volumes of poetry: Please Add To This List: A Guide To Teaching Bernadette Mayer's Sonnets and Experiments and TENDER OMNIBUS: The First Twenty-Five Years of Tender Buttons Press.